ethernitychain/op-geth-ern/README.md

    The method signature `0xcd279c7c` is extracted from the transaction input data.

 2. **Input Parameter Extraction:**
-   The `uri` parameter is extracted from the transaction input data.
-   The `tokenId` parameter is extracted from the transaction input data.
+   The `uri` & `tokenId` parameter is extracted from the transaction input data.

 4. **Payload Posting:**
    The extracted Payload is sent to the endpoint specified by the `URI_ENDPOINT` environment variable.